 Enrollment for the 2017-2018 school year is NOW OPEN!

 - WATERSHED WALK (5th grade)

 Interested in renting a specimen or educational kit?
 All of our field trips feature optional kits that compliment and deepen the impact of the programs.
 Add a kit rental on your field trip request form.
 For information about specimen, kit rentals, and other educational resources, visit our Resource Page.

-We would like to thank the Community Foundation Santa Cruz County and the Helen and Will Webster Foundation for supporting our school programs and Whole Foods Market for sponsoring our SINE programs.
+We would like to thank the Captain Planet Foundation, Community Foundation Santa Cruz County, the Helen and Will Webster Foundation, and the Santa Cruz Beach Boardwalk for supporting our school programs and Whole Foods Market for sponsoring our SINE programs.